-17. Thus, the act of PW-2 of drawing samples from all the packets at the time of seizure is not in conformity with what is held by this Court in the case of Mohanlal.
+17. Thus, the act of PW-2 of drawing samples from all the packets at the time of seizure is not in conformity with what is held by this Court in the case of Mohanlal2.
 This creates a serious doubt about the prosecution's case that the substance recovered was contraband."

-- 10. In Simranjit Singh v.
+11. In Simranjit Singh v.
 State of Punjab, (2023) SCC OnLine SC 906, again, placing reliance on the earlier judgment of the Supreme Court in Union of India v.
-Mohanlal, (2016) 3 SCC 379, the Supreme Court reiterated that where the samples were not drawn in conformity with Section 52A of the NDPS Act, it creates a serious doubt on the prosecution's case about the substance recovered to be a contraband. - 11.
-As regards the submission of the learned counsel for the petitioner that the seized substance is still available with the petitioner and, therefore, non-compliance with Section 52A of the NDPS Act would not be relevant, I again do not find any merit in the same.
-Whether the seized substance has been kept in an intact/untampered position and if it is, in fact, a contraband, and the effect thereof, will need to be proved in trial.
-However, for purposes of releasing the respondent on Bail, non-compliance with the provisions under Section 52A of the NDPS Act shall be sufficient to hold that the respondent has satisfied the test of Section 37 of the NDPS Act. - 12.
-In my view, therefore, no fault can be found in the Impugned Order directing release of the respondent on Bail.
+Mohanlal, (2016) 3 SCC 379, the Supreme Court reiterated that where the samples were not drawn in conformity with Section 52A of the NDPS Act, it creates a serious doubt in the prosecution case about the substance recovered to be a contraband.

+12. As far as the submission of the learned counsel for the petitioner that the seized substance is still available with the petitioner and, therefore, non-compliance with Section 52A of the NDPS Act would not be relevant, I again do not find any merit in the same.
+Whether the seized substance has been kept in an intact/untampered position and if it is in fact a contraband, and effect thereof, will need to be proved in trial.
+However, for purposes of releasing the respondent on bail, non-compliance with Section 52A of the NDPS Act shall be sufficient to hold that the respondent satisfied the test of Section 37 of the NDPS Act.

+13. In my view, therefore, no fault can be found in the Impugned Order directing release of the respondent on bail.
 The petition is, accordingly, dismissed.
 There shall be no order as to costs.